Marriage Advice To Cherish, To File Away, And To Ignore

-Legally, having payments in your name doesn't necessarily mean that you're getting everything in the event of a divorce.
-Further, if you think so defensively about a divorce, it's easier and fairer to just go with a prenup.
+Legally, having payments in your name doesn't mean that you're getting everything in the event of a divorce.
+Further, if you think defensively about a divorce, it's easier and fairer to just go with a prenup.

 Learn To Like His/Her Friends